tcltk/tcl/doc/dev/strings.md

-there are many sequences also forbidden, including any trailing byte where one does not belong, any leading byte where one does not belong, or any multi-byte sequence that when decoded would produce a value outside the range for that sequence length (for example, the four-byte sequence 0xF0 0x80 0x80 0x80 that would appear to encode U+0000, which can only properly be encoded by a single-byte).
+there are many sequences also forbidden, including any trailing byte where one does not belong, any leading byte where one does not belong, or any multi-byte sequence that when decoded would produce a value outside the domain for that sequence length (for example, the four-byte sequence 0xF0 0x80 0x80 0x80 that would appear to encode U+0000, which is in the domain of unicode scalar values properly encoded by a single-byte).
 The last of these constraints was formally imposed by Unicode 3.1.0.
-Earlier versions of Unicode explictly approved of decoders that accepted overlong byte sequences in UTF-8, and even included such decoders in their sample implementations.
+Earlier versions of Unicode explictly approved of UTF-8 decoders that accepted overlong byte sequences, and even included such decoders in their sample implementations.

 Here the news is better when it comes to thinking about representations of the union of UCS-2 and Unicode.
 The three-byte sequences that might